-The TBL5032-3 provides separate RF outputs for L1, L2, L3 and Neutral.
-Consequently, a complete conducted emission measurement consists of four separate measurements in case of an EUT supplied in Y-configuration, three separate measurements in case of EUTs supplied in Delta-configuration, or two separate measurements in case of single phase supplied EUTs.
-L1 is connected both to the 3-phase DUT socket, as well as to a country specific single phase socket to simplify connectivity of single phase supplied products.
+The TBL5063-3 provides separate RF outputs for L1, L2, L3 and Neutral.
+Consequently, a complete conducted emission measurement consists of four separate measurements in case of an EUT supplied in Y-configuration or three separate measurements in case of EUTs supplied in Delta-configuration.
 When measuring conducted emissions on any of the four paths, the three unused RF outputs have to be terminated with 50 Ohm.

-As the TBL5032-3 provides separate outputs for each path, it can be connected to a TBLM2 LISN mate in order to split the output signal into its common mode and differential mode components.
+As the TBL5063-3 provides separate outputs for each path, it can be connected to a TBLM2 LISN mate in order to split the output signal into its common mode and differential mode components.
 Note that CM/DM measurements can only be done between two lines.
 A complete CM/DM measurement requires twelve individual measurements.
 CM and DM between L1-L2, L1-L3, L2-L3, L1-N, L2-N and L3-N.

-The TBL5032-3 RF paths do not provide any built in attenuators / filters / limiters.
+The TBL5063-3 RF paths do not provide any built in attenuators / filters / limiters.